-When clock switching is performed, the Watchdog Timer is disabled because the Watchdog Ripple Counter is used as the Oscillator Start-up Timer.
+When clock switching is performed, the Watchdog Timer is disabled because the Watchdog Ripple Counter is used as the Oscillator Start-up Timer (OST).

+Note: The OST is only used when switching to XT, HS and LP Oscillator modes.
 Once the clock transition is complete (i.e., new oscillator selection switch has occurred), the Watchdog Counter is re-enabled with the Counter Reset.
 This allows the user to synchronize the Watchdog Timer to the start of execution at the new clock frequency.